SonicOriginalSoftware/daft/conductor/pipeline/README.md

 - `events`: map of events that will trigger this pipeline

-- `env`: global env variables used by all stages/jobs
+- `env`: global env variables used by all jobs

-- `resources`: scripts, artifacts, files to be included in all stages and jobs
+- `resources`: scripts, artifacts, files to be included in all jobs

 - `jobs`: individual task executed on a runner (default occurs in parallel)
   - `env`: Environment variables usable by this job